Day Old Lavender Guinea Keets

 If you are looking for a pest controller and something beautiful to look at, the lavender guinea fowl is a great option.
 The lavender guinea fowl is a beautiful icy grey-colored bird with a bluish hint to it with white polka dot pearling.
 Being loud and territorial, the guinea fowl makes a good addition to a homestead to reduce insect populations and drive off intruders.

 Production: Lavender guinea fowl are seasonal layers, laying approximately 60-100 eggs each season.
 The eggs are tough and ovoid in shape.
 Guinea hens can go broody and raise their own young.

-History: The Spanish brought guinea fowl to the United States in the Early 1500s.
-In the 1900s many new colors were developed, the lavender being one of them.
+History: The Spanish brought guinea fowl to the United States in the early 1500s.
+In the 1900s many new colors were developed, lavender is one of them.

 Colors: Light grey, or lavender with distinct pearl markings.
 Their shanks and toes are light gray to orange in color.

 Standard Weights: Male 4 lbs, Hen 3.5 lbs, Cockerel 3.5 lbs, Pullet 3.0 lbs